All the stats on my coffee gear, for the curious.

 Scale: Smart Weigh Digital Pro Pocket Scale (for weighing espresso), Hario V60 Drip Coffee Scale and Timer (for all other coffee brewing)

-Brewing parameters: Generally 1:16 coffee:water ratio, brewed with water at 200 degrees F (except for AeroPress, which I usually brew at 185 degrees F).
+Brewing parameters: Generally 1:16 coffee:water ratio, brewed with water at 200 degrees Fahrenheit.

 Water: For my espresso machine, I use bottled spring water which tests to 3 grams hardness or less.
-For my other preparations, I will generally use tap water filtered through my Brita pitcher.
+For my other preparations, I use tap water filtered through my Brita pitcher.

 Bean storage: Since I typically have at least a few different varieties of coffee in the house at all times, I generally keep the coffee in its original packaging, but I will store “leftover” coffee in an Airscape container for later cold brew use.